stanfordnlp/stanza-train/README.md

 bash scripts/run_mwt.sh UD_English-TEST --num_epoch 2
 ```

-#### Lemma
+#### `lemma`

-The [`Lemma`](https://stanfordnlp.github.io/stanza/lemma.html) processor generates the word lemmas for all tokens in the corpus.

-Training `Lemma` processor requires UD data, where you can find our provided toy examples [here](data/udbase/UD_English-TEST).
-You can run the following command to train the `Lemma` processor:
+The [`lemma`](https://stanfordnlp.github.io/stanza/lemma.html) processor predicts lemmas for all words in an input sentence.
+Training the `lemma` processor requires data files in the `conllu` format.
+With the toy examples, you can train the `lemma` processor with the following command:

 ```sh
 bash scripts/run_lemma.sh UD_English-TEST --num_epoch 2
 ```

-#### POS
+#### `pos`

-The [`POS`](https://stanfordnlp.github.io/stanza/lemma.html) processor labels tokens with their [universal POS (UPOS) tags](https://universaldependencies.org/u/pos/), treebank-specific POS (XPOS) tags, and [universal morphological features (UFeats)](https://universaldependencies.org/u/feat/index.html).
+The [`pos`](https://stanfordnlp.github.io/stanza/lemma.html) processor annotates words with three types of syntactic information simultaneously: the [Universal POS (UPOS) tags](https://universaldependencies.org/u/pos/), and treebank-specific POS (XPOS) tags, and [universal morphological features (UFeats)](https://universaldependencies.org/u/feat/index.html).

-Training `POS` processor requires UD data and pretrained word vectors, where you can find our provided toy examples [here](data/udbase/UD_English-TEST) and [here](data/wordvec/word2vec/English), respectively.
-You can run the following command to train the `POS` processor:
+Training the `pos` processor usually requires UD data in the `conllu` format and pretrained word vectors.
+For demo purpose, we provide an example word vector file [here](data/wordvec/word2vec/English).
+With the toy data and word vector file, you can train the `pos` processor with:

 ```sh
 bash scripts/run_pos.sh UD_English-TEST --max_steps 500
 ```

-#### Depparse
+#### `depparse`

-The [`Depparse`](https://stanfordnlp.github.io/stanza/depparse.html) processor provides an accurate syntactic dependency parser.

-Training `Depparse` processor requires UD data and pretrained word vectors, where you can find our provided toy examples [here](data/udbase/UD_English-TEST) and [here](data/wordvec/word2vec/English), respectively.
-You can run the following command to train the `Depparse` processor:
+The [`depparse`](https://stanfordnlp.github.io/stanza/depparse.html) processor implements a dependency parser that predicts syntactic relations between words in a sentence.
+Training the `depparse` processor requires data files in the `conllu` format, and a pretrained word vector file.
+With the toy data and word vector file, you can train the `depparse` processor with:

 ```sh
 bash scripts/run_depparse.sh UD_English-TEST gold --max_steps 500
 ```

+Note that the `gold` parameter here tells the scripts to use the "gold" human-annotated POS tags in the training of the parser.

-#### NER
+#### `ner`

-The [`NER`](https://stanfordnlp.github.io/stanza/ner.html) processor recognizes named entities for all token spans in the corpus.

-Training `NER` processor requires BIO data and pretrained word vectors, where you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively.
-You can run the following command to train the `NER` processor:
+The [`ner`](https://stanfordnlp.github.io/stanza/ner.html) processor recognizes named entities in the input text.
+Training the `ner` processor requires column training data in either `BIO` or `BIOES` format.
+See [this wikipedia page](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) for an introduction of the formats.
+We provide toy examples [here](data/nerbase/English-TEST) in the BIO format.
+For better performance a pretrained word vector file is also recommended.
+With the toy data and word vector file, you can train the `ner` processor with:

 ```sh
 bash scripts/run_ner.sh English-TEST --max_steps 500 --word_emb_dim 5
 ```

+Note that for demo purpose we are restricting the word vector dimension to be 5 with the `word_emb_dim` parameter.
+You should change it to match the dimension of your own word vectors.

 #### Contextualized NER